ZigaVukcevicDev/knowledge/readme.md

     // you now have a variable named 'age' with value 2

+You can also use it for shallow copy of object

+    const shallowSomeObject = {...someObject};
+    shallowSomeObject.newProperty = 'some string';

 ### Default parameters and values

     const link = function(color = 'red', url = 'http://some-url.com') {